 The Marble Arch Partnership collects and processes personal information from three groups:

-- BID levy paying companies;
+- BID levy paying companies and their employees;

 - Stakeholders assisting us to deliver the BID’s objectives;

 Stakeholders: In order to deliver the BID’s objectives, we collect and process personal data (names and contact information) from key public and statutory agencies, such as Westminster City Council, Transport for London, the Greater London Authority, Metropolitan Police and local amenity societies.
 This data is held on an ACT database.
 We ask all new contacts for consent to add their details to our newsletter mailing list.
+Our Community Programme also works with companies/charities/schools who may be just outside of the BID levy area or are below rateable value for the purpose of delivering local volunteering activities.

 The Marble Arch London BID website